Zuehlke/kafka-streaming-technology/training-environment.md

 The following service components should be installed on your training device before attending the training.
 A detailed installation guide will be given afterwards.

-- Docker Desktop or Podman Desktop
+- Podman Desktop (also works with Docker Desktop)
 - Development:
   - VS Code (or your IDE/text editor of choice)
   - Current Java JDK